Hakansv/Send_NMEA_COM/README.md

 # Send_NMEA_COM
 Send NMEA sentences to a serial COM port for test.
 Primarily for OpenCPN A small console program to send NMEA messages to a serial COM port.
 Only tested in Windows and built in VS2013.
+Build it by yourself or download the Windows exe file from the Release tab.

 The program searches for free COM-ports and you can choose the one you like.